TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 Implementing mutual exclusion is just the start.
 It's easy enough to prevent conflicting automations from running entirely.
 What if you need it to run but not concurrently?
 In theory, you can use a helper entity to implement a queue with an automation that picks up queued jobs.
 Which is massively over complicated.
 It's hard enough implementing your own low level currency primitives in a real programming language, let alone trying to do it using Home Assistant templating.

 Even if you can roll your own, you need to think carefully about whether you want to rely on undocumented behavior inferred from reading the source code.
-Undocumented, means it can change at any time.
+"Undocumented" means it can change at any time.
 Are there any other options?

 # Composite Automations